 In the run-up to the Line of Duty season 6 premiere, Line of Duty creator Jed Mercurio was coy about discussing the future of his hit drama, telling RadioTimes.com that the prospect of a continuation was uncertain.

 "We’re in a situation where it’s not entirely clear that there will be a seventh series," he said.
 "We would hope there could be.
 But we’re having to do our planning coming out of COVID, and a whole bunch of other things, around the idea that these things aren’t guaranteed at all now.

 “A lot of it depends on the key creatives – that’s me and the main actors – finding new stories to tell within that universe,” he added.

-Furthermore, when asked about his previous claim that he insisted on being commissioned two series ahead to avoid the risk of cancellation, he responded “I haven’t necessarily been true to that.”
+Furthermore, when asked about his previous claim that he insisted on being commissioned two seasons ahead to avoid the risk of cancellation, he responded: “I haven’t necessarily been true to that.”

 It's not the answer that fans will have wanted, but it does keep the door open for more episodes down the line – and the cast certainly seem to be onboard with the idea.

 Main stars Martin Compston (who plays Steve Arnott), Vicky McClure (Kate Fleming) and Adrian Dunbar (Ted Hastings) have become firm friends since working together on Line of Duty, which made the social restrictions necessary while filming during a pandemic rather frustrating for them.

 "We've got to do another series," Dunbar told RadioTimes.com and other press.
 "We've got to get onto Jed and say, 'Look, we've got to do one that's not like when we were in lockdown.
 We've got to do one where we're back on the ground, we're out there, we're in the city, we're having fun.'
 You know it's a great city to have fun in, Belfast, so we really want to get back to doing that again."